franciscojavierarceo/franciscojavierarceo.github.io/posts/github-actions.md

 I'm a huge fan of GitHub Actions.
 They're so simple but so effective at doing such a broad range of things.
 For today's post, I'll focus on how I used <a href="https://github.com/features/actions">GitHub Actions</a> to automate deploying my static site built with Next.js to <a href="https://pages.github.com/">GitHub Pages</a>.

-I made this blog on a repo in GitHub and added a github action to `next export` to compile the JavaScript into static HTML files.
+I made this blog on a repo in GitHub and added a github action to `npm build export` to compile the JavaScript into static HTML files.
 This really didn't require all that much effort.

 Here's what I had to do: